marianareyesa/C_2DGame/README.md

 - **Rules:**
   - The game is timed to eat as many evil donuts as possible.
-  - Avoid collision with evil donuts, as they will cause the game to end.
+  - Get as many collisions as possible to gain points
   - Each time the donut consumes an evil donut, the score increases.

 - **Game Over:**